 They can also get too much by being fed a normal amount of “good” food if they are confined in a small pen with limited exercise.
 In the wild tortoises typically walk miles while foraging.
 The more exercise they get, the more protein is needed.

 Excess protein in the diet causes the shell to put down heavy layers of keratin.
 This results in conical scutes giving rise to the appearance of pyramids.
 It also puts an extra burden on the kidneys and other organs.

-3. AVOID giving your Sulcata and Leopard fruit!
+3. AVOID giving your tortoise fruit!
 Grazing tortoise species rely on beneficial bacteria in their intestines to help them digest and extract nourishment from the grasses that they eat.

 Click to read Tortoise Poop and Gut Flora.

 4. Provide the right amounts of calcium and avoid foods that prevent calcium absorption.
-Sulcata and Leopard Tortoise require a great deal of calcium in their diet to help them grow healthy bones and shells.
+Tortoises require a great deal of calcium in their diet to help them grow healthy bones and shells.

 Click to read Cuttlebone aka Cuttlefish For Your Pets.